devennn/dl-images-videos/README.md

 # ProjectAgro
 - Agriculture project is the solutions for farmer to use AI technology.
-- Farmers does not have to go through technical understanding of Algorithm.
+- Farmers do not have to go through technical understanding of Algorithm.
 They only need to think of the goals to achieve and collect data.

+## Inspiration
+To make AI technology usable by every farmers for good purpose

 ## Basic Idea
 - Data